Accurate and Efficient Waveform Model for Precessing Binary Black Holes: Precession dynamics

 This way we remove fast oscillations in $\uLN$, making $\uLN^{(1)}$ slowly varying.
 Furthermore, we can use the rotational invariance of the cross product, $\vect{R}(\vect{a} \times \vect{b}) = (\vect{R}\vect{a}) \times (\vect{R}\vect{b})$, to directly write the precession equations in the rotated frame in terms of $\left[ \duvect{L}_{\rm N}^{(1)}, \duvect{S}_1^{(1)}, \duvect{S}_2^{(1)}\right]$.

 In Fig.~\ref{fig:fast_evol_demo} we present an example demonstrating how the evaluation of the precession dynamics is accelerated by the transformation given by Eq.~(\ref{eq:transformation}).
 We show in the top panel the $y$ component of $\uLN$.
 It exhibits multiple precession cycles and $\hat{L}_{Ny}$ oscillates between $-0.3$ and $0.3$.
 In comparison, $\hat{L}_{Ny}^{(1)}$ is a smoother curve that varies slower, as shown in the bottom panel.
-In this example, the transformation allows us to integrate the ODE in $\sim 20$ steps (corresponding to the olive dots in the plot).
+In this example, the transformation allows us to integrate the ODE in $\sim 20$ steps using a standard explicit Runge-Kutta method where the error is controlled assuming the accuracy of the fourth-order method, but steps are taken using the fifth-order accurate formula~\cite{Dormand:80}.
+Each numerical step is represented by an olive dot in the plot.
+The bottom panel shows the result returned directly by the integrator in terms of $\hat{L}_{N}^{(1)}$ and in the top panel, the dots are obtained by inverting Eq.~(\ref{eq:transformation}) to reconstruct $\hat{L}_{N}$.
 Further reduction in the number of steps is limited by the need to resolve the spin-spin interaction, which is not captured by the simple coordinate transformation in Eq.~(\ref{eq:transformation}) but can be accounted for by utilizing the MSA results~\cite{Chatziioannou:17}.
 In comparison, direct integration of the precession equations requires $\sim 40$ steps to achieve the same numerical accuracy.
 We observe a more significant reduction in the number of evaluation steps when we require a higher numerical accuracy (i.e., smaller tolerance on the numerical errors).
-Once we obtain the evolution of $\hat{L}_{N}^{(1)}$, we can then reconstruct $\hat{L}_{N}$ by inverting Eq.~(\ref{eq:transformation}).
-This provides us with the evolution of the Euler angles as functions of the orbital frequency $\omega$, which we then interpolate during the twisting-up process [Eqs.~(\ref{eq:hlm_L_2_hp_J}) and (\ref{eq:hlm_L_2_hc_J})].
+The evolution of $\hat{L}_{N}$ provides us with the Euler angles as functions of the orbital frequency $\omega$, which we then interpolate during the twisting-up process [Eqs.~(\ref{eq:hlm_L_2_hp_J}) and (\ref{eq:hlm_L_2_hc_J})].

 In the special case where the BBH experiences transitional precession~\cite{Apostolatos:94}, the transformation in Eq.~(\ref{eq:transformation}) \teja{should no longer be able to take out the leading behavior, and thus we will not be able to significantly accelerate the solution of the ODE.}{would degrade in its ability to accelerate the numerical ODE evaluation.} Nevertheless, even in this special case, we can still obtain the exact evolution of $\uLN^{(1)}$ and hence $\uLN$.
 Therefore, \xode\ can describe BBHs with generic spin configurations, including those leading to transitional precessions.